DHTMLX/docs-suite/docs/window/api/window_getwidget_method.md

 @signature: {'getWidget(): any;'}

 @returns:
-- param	object      the widget attached to Window
+The widget attached to Window

 @example:
 var window = dhxWindow.getWidget();